-A guitar fretboard chart is a useful way to memorize the locations and shapes of frets on an electric or acoustic guitar.
-Guitarists can use this information as a guide for where to place their fingers when playing different chords, scales, intervals, inversions and arpeggios in any given key.
-Learning how your instrument works will bring you one step closer towards mastery but it is also one of the main reasons guitar players never truly breakthrough.
+A guitar fretboard chart is useful for memorizing the locations and shapes of frets on an electric guitar or acoustic guitar.
+Guitarists can use this information as a guide for where to place their fingers when playing different chords, scales, intervals, inversions, and arpeggios in any given key.

 Trying to memorize guitar theory, scales, and the guitar fretboard becomes an obstacle for most.

 The more you learn about guitar theory and scales, the less it will help.
-I’ve seen this happen time after time – a guitarist studies for years to try and master their instrument only to find that all of their hard work is useless because they’re not playing in front of people often enough
+I’ve seen this happen time after time – a guitarist studies for years to try and master the guitar fretboard only to find that all of their hard work is useless because they’re not playing in front of people often enough.

 The scale knowledge doesn’t translate into really understanding he to use your instrument or feeling inspired by what you play.

 Learning the notes on the guitar fretboard doesn’t teach you how to play the music that’s inside of you.

 If you want to learn more about how to break out of the endless cycle of YouTube videos and guitar teachers then check out this free course that we’ve put together called the Ultimate Lead Guitar Lightbulb Moment.

 Grab your guitar and a metronome and go to town